DanielBMarkham/Info-Ops/manuscript/chapter23.md

 It was a system without a Domain Model.

 Finally, after several philosophical discussions (What do you mean by permissions, anyway?)
 I realized that really there was no system to be built.
-What needed to be built was a big rules-matching engine that could then be loaded and configured any way client liked.
+What needed to be built was a big rules-matching engine that could then be loaded and configured any way the client liked.

 It was three weeks of confusion followed by one week of pair coding.
 It was an API with three methods and a stored procedure.